Here we’re going to talk you through some of the key tips and tricks you need to learn to make the most of your new Huawei Mate 10/Mate 10 Pro.

 The weather widget has the feature to show the time and weather of two different cities/timezones: One clock for your home city, and another one for the city you’re currently in.

-- Tap the weather widget on the Home screen.
+- Tap the weather reading on the weather widget on your home screen.

-- Tap ‘Building’ icon in the upper left corner > Weather widget.
+- Tap three-vertical-dot Menu button > Weather widget.

-- Turn on Current location, and select a different city under home city.
+- Turn on Current location, and tap Add city to select your home city.